manroygood/roy-goodman/content/post/relaunching-pplane/index.md

 projects: []
 ---

+{{% callout note %}}
+I'm happy to report that my work here has been rendered obsolete.
+Brian Hong at the Mathworks has written new programs that are sleek and modern and in every way superior.
+They're even documented!
+Download them [here](https://github.com/MathWorks-Teaching-Resources/Phase-Plane-and-Slope-Field).
+{{% /callout %}}

 I have written a new front end and made _many, many_ fixes to the old MATLAB programs **dfield** and **pplane**, that make them compatible with MATLAB Release 2020b.
 To distinguish these new working programs, I've renamed them:

 **matdfield** draws direction fields for (possibly nonautonomous) first-order scalar ordinary differential equations.